-- On a geographical front, India currently represents the largest producer of black gram, accounting for more than two-thirds of the global production.
+- Region-wise, India currently represents the largest producer of black gram, accounting for more than two-thirds of the global production.
 Other major regions include Myanmar and Thailand.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.